 The Fågelsång section in Scania, southern Sweden, has been chosen as the GSSP for the global Upper Ordovician Series as it represents the level of the first appearance of Nemagraptus gracilis Hall (Bergström et al. 2000).
-An overview of the present knowledge for correlating the base of the global Sandbian Stage with Baltoscandian stages by means of graptoloids, chitinozoans and conodonts was given by Hints et al. 2007).
+An overview of the present knowledge for correlating the base of the global Sandbian Stage with Baltoscandian stages by means of graptoloids, chitinozoans and conopper Ordovician donts was given by Hints et al. (2007).

-Graptoloids are rare and only occasionally found in shallow-shelf carbonate succession.
-The first reliable finds of N. gracilis come from the middle part of the Kukruse Stage in some central Estonian sections (Nõlvak & Goldman 2007).
-No N. gracilis has been recorded from the outcrop area of the Kukruse Regional Stage in northern Estonia.
+Graptoloids are rare and only occasionally found in shallow shelf carbonate successions, the first reliable finds of N. gracilis come from the middle part of the Kukruse Stage in some central Estonian sections (Nõlvak & Goldman 2007).
+No N. gracilis has been recorded from the